jonathanleahy/availability-calendar/README.md

+## Getting Started
+Clone the project: git clone https://github.com/jonathanleahy/availability-calendar.git

+cd into server
+Install the dependencies with: npm install
+Run the application with: npm run start

+Within another terminal:

+cd into client
+Install the dependencies with: npm install
+Run the application with: npm run start

 ## Availability calendar

 For this assignment we would like you to create a page at the url `/calendar` where you diplay the available slots when calling the availability API specced below.